 6 things you can do to get through the dark days of depression

 When you start to sink into depression you will know it.
 It feels like this black cloud comes over you and you feel trapped in negativity.
 Everything you think and feel becomes negative.
-Now, I do not suffer from clinical depression (as stated from a therapist).
+Now, I do not suffer from clinical depression (as stated by a therapist).
 I was diagnosed with situational depression.

 Situational depression can turn into clinical depression if ignored.
 Situational depression means I become depressed when there are several traumatic life-changing events occur back to back.
 Here is a great resource for the depression.